vistec-AI/WangchanX/README.md

 ### QLoRa fine-tuning example

-The simplest way to start fine-tune your LLM is to use a plain Python on a single GPU.
+The simplest way to start fine-tune your LLM is to use a plain Python on a **single GPU**.
 You can do the supervised fine-tuning (SFT) and direct preference optimization (DPO) as in the following step.

 ```
 # Step 1 - SFT